Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 However, non-consumption expenditures like buyingĀ housing,Ā loan repayments,Ā income taxes,Ā stocks, and other financial instruments are not included.

 Although, the cost of consuming services from housing is included in the computation of CPI.
-This is estimated through a survey of rental prices.
+This is estimated through a rental price survey.

 Monetary Authority of Singapore (MAS) Core Inflation Rate Singapore